mbst/javascript-style-guide/README.md

     };
     ```

-  - Don't use quotes around keys
+  - Don't use quotes around keys unless keys contain spaces (should be avoided at all costs) or start with numbers
   ```javascript
   // bad
   var superman = {